gearglow/ReptiliaWithATwist/The List.md

 "Yup!"
 She bounced a bit.
 "It's kinda _botika,_ but it's nice," she said _sotto voce._

-"I'm sure, if Miss Delacour is any indication," Elysia answered in Basque.
+"I'm sure, if Miss Delacour is any indication," Elysia answered in Basque, recognizing the word '_botika_' as 'snooty'.
 "Her nose gets any higher, we'll be able to see up it."

 Izzy giggled.
 "We're not _all_ that bad.
 Wait, you speak Basque?"